phil-scott-78/thirty25-statiq/input/posts/2021/01/statiq-and-vercel.md

 [Vercel](https://vercel.com) (formerly Zeit) is a platform for hosting static sites and serverless functions.
 They provide a lot of services for free that make it perfect for hosting your developer blog:

-- A mindblowingly hook into Git for automated deployments
+- A seamless integration with Git for automated deployments
 - Free SSL on custom domains
 - Automatic creation of additional development deployments based on branching and pull requests
 - Fast edge servers - no need for configuring any CDN here